 Mani Rimdu Festival is celebrated at Tengboche, Thame and Chiwong Monasteries of Solukhumbu Nepal.
 This is a sacred ceremonies and series of events of empowerment.
 It is a sequence of nineteen days celebration, which concludes with three days public festival.
 Sherpa get time to gather and celebrate this festival with monastic community.
 Lamas and Sherpa gather at the monastery for five days for the welfare of the world.
 Demons are quelled and the virtuous are rewarded.
 The monks wear elaborate mask, costumes’ and through a series ritualistic Lama dances, dramatize the triumph of Buddhism over Bon, The main first days of festival involves prayers, second day for colorful lama dancing, they wear brocade gown and wonderfully painted papier-mâché masks.
 Last day is for some humorous dances and chanting prayers.
 Hundred of local people and foreign tourist attend the performance.
 This trek rewards you to see the real and ideal culture of Sherpa people and great Himalayan picturesque views.

 The date of the Mani Rimdu festival is fixed according to the Tibetan Lunar calendar.
-The head lama at the Tyangboche Monastery announces the dates.
 In Tengboche the Mani Rimdu is performed in the 9th Tibetan month which usually falls in October or November full-moon.
-Mani Rimdu Festival date for the year 2019 is celebrating on 12th, 13th and 14th November 2019.
+Mani Rimdu Festival date for the year 2020 is celebrating on 31st October, 1st and 2nd November.